ivanNovikau/QSVT_framework/README.md

 If one wants to check the code used in Ref.
 [1], go to the branch PRA22.

 ## Prepare the code
-One also needs `cmake` to compile the framework and `python` to analyse the simulations.
+One needs `cmake` to compile the framework and `python` to analyse the simulations.
 In particular, one needs the `qiskit` and `h5py` modules:

 `pip install qiskit h5py`